GorgonzolaRex/wizardry-daphne-guide/docs/events/alabaster-hunting/alabaster-hunting.md

         - Basic Strategy
             - Defend with your entire front row to proc openings while the backrow does DPS and provides support.
             - If you are taking too much damage, then use Knight's Defense and Makalatu as an extra layer of protection.
-            - You control the flow of the battle since it will always auto-counter.
+            - You control the flow of the battle since it will always auto-counter physical attacks.
 FPS or Poised Attack is helpful to do significant DPS in a single action.

 ??? note "2nd Run - Bad Ending 2"